Feds resume study of restoring grizzlies to North Cascades

 “For far too long the North Cascades have been missing an integral part of their unique ecosystem,” said Kathleen Callaghy of Defenders of Wildlife.
 “Returning the grizzlies will finally make this incredible wilderness whole again.”

-The environmental impact statement process will include an opportunity for public comment.
+The environmental impact statement process will include an opportunity for public comment at four virtual public hearings between Nov.
+15 and Dec.
+2.

 “We’re cautiously optimistic that this process will lead to a decision on how to successfully restore grizzly bears to the North Cascades through sound science and robust public involvement,” said Gordon Congdon, a retired fruit grower in nearby Wenatchee, Washington.